-These animations were created with the Keyframe Animation plugin.
-Most were exported directly from SketchUp and uploaded to YouTube.
-There are a few examples of rendered animations using third-party tools.
+These animations were created with Keyframe Animation for SketchUp and uploaded to YouTube.

-These examples illustrate the basic features like moving objects by rotation and translation.
+These examples illustrate the basic features like moving objects by translation or rotation, and scaling their size.

 Ikea Step Stool Assembly